unc-csxl/csxl.unc.edu/docs/sqlalchemy/relationships.md

 ### Modifying the Entity

-We would imagine what our entity looks like before we attempt to add and relationships:
+We would imagine what our entity looks like before we attempt to add any relationships:

 ---
 **In `entities/organization_entity.py`**